splunk/observability-workshop/docs/rum/RUM-Metrics.md

 The next section is the overview pane:
 This pane will give you a quick indication to the pages with highest increase in load times (75 percentile or higher)
 The **Highest P75 Page Load Times** window will show you in a quick view if the load time of your top pages has increased or has an error.

-In the example here you can see that the first page has an error due to the red square, and you can see that the load time has drastically increased with more than 8 seconds.
+In the example here you can see that the first page has an error due to the red square, and you can see that the load time has drastically increased by more than 8 seconds.

 ![RUM-Top](../images/rum/RUM-TOP.png)

 You also see an overview of the number of Front end Error and Backend Errors  per minute.

-The last two panes show you the top page view  and the top providers
+The last two panes show you the **Top Page Views** and the **Top Providers**.

 ### 2.3.
 Custom Event Pane